andrewbaxter/spaghettinuum/readme.md

 - A dream
 - A reference implementation `spagh`, including a fully static as well as a database-backed configuration, plus an HTTP resolver, and a DNS bridge for people still using DNS
-- A command line tool `spagh_cli` for interacting with your node, managing identities, publishing data, and generating basic configs
+- A command line tool `spagh-cli` for interacting with your node, managing identities, publishing data, and generating basic configs
 - A Rust library, if you want to make queries in another program or embed a node in something

 Conceptually it's just a distributed two-level key-value store, like DNS